Skip to content

 Can Christmas be a celebration without Christ?
 With Christ dwelling inside, one can celebrate Christmas not only on 25th December but every day of his life.

-At Christmas we tend to give much importance and priority to get new clothes, decorating our houses, singing carols, preparing delicacies and savories.
+At Christmas, we tend to give much importance and priority to getting new clothes, decorating our houses, singing carols, and preparing delicacies and savories.

 Rather we take this opportunity to amuse ourselves and entertain our friends and relatives many times in an unholy way, which brings dishonor to His name as well as to our faith.

-Instead, let us celebrate this marvellous occasion in a worthy manner as the shepherds who glorified God (Luke 2:20) when they received the news.
+Instead, let us worthily celebrate this marvelous occasion as the shepherds who glorified God (Luke 2:20) when they received the news.

 Jesus never asked His followers to remember His Birth; instead, he commanded his followers to remember His Death.